BionBilateral/BBFrameworks/readme.md

 Repository for common iOS/OSX categories, classes, and functions.

-###BBReactiveKit

-Classes extending the UIKit framework, built on top of [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa).

-- Classes
-	- BBProgressNavigationBar, UINavigationBar subclass that manages a UIProgressView instance and provides methods to show/hide and change its associated progress
-	- BBTextView, UITextView subclass that provides placeholder functionality similar to UITextField

 ###BBAddressBook

 A library that wraps the AddressBook framework.
 The principal classes are BBAddressBookManager, BBAddressBookPerson, and BBAddressBookGroup.